nixworks/public/news/2007/08/20/index.md

 ##### judge
 ### [ A military judge dismisses two charges against Lieutenant Colonel Steven Jordan, a United States Army officer in charge of the interrogation centre at the Abu Ghraib prison in Iraq.
 Jordan still faces several more charges including cruelty and maltreatment of detainees, disobeying a superior officer and failure to obey orders. ](/news/2007/08/20/a-military-judge-dismisses-two-charges-against-lieutenant-colonel-steven-jordan-a-united-states-army-officer-in-charge-of-the-interrogatio.md)
-_Context: United States soldier, Iraq, judge, Abu Ghraib, Lieutenant Colonel_
+_Context: Lieutenant Colonel, judge, United States soldier, Iraq, Abu Ghraib_

 ##### I-35W Mississippi River Bridge Collapse
 ### [ The thirteenth and final victim is recovered from the site of the I-35W Mississippi River Bridge Collapse. ](/news/2007/08/20/the-thirteenth-and-final-victim-is-recovered-from-the-site-of-the-i-35w-mississippi-river-bridge-collapse.md)